tropotek/tktask/readme.md

 __Task Scheduling__

 There are 2 type of task scheduling that are available to the Tk lib by default:
-- Setup a cron job in your host OS using the `./bin/cmd cron ...` command.
+- Set up a cron job in your host OS using the `./bin/cmd cron ...` command.
 You will have to update the `/App/Console/Cron` console command and add your scripts there.
   (You can also create a new command its just there for standardisation).
 - Another place to look for automated tasks is the `/config/sql/events.sql` file